Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 * **`kills`** - Kills are heavily right skewed since it is rare for a single individual to consistently have a high number of kills in each game.
 The median number of kills is 2.25 but keep in mind this includes all roles.
 Players who play **support** roles will often get no kills during the game and have higher assists and deaths compare to the **ADC** or **Middle** roles.

 * **`deaths`** - Deaths are also heavily right skewed were the median number of deaths is about 2 to 3.
-Compared to other MOBAs, League of Legends games are usually lower scoring in kills and deaths as the momentum swings are more drastic which is a reason why we see a lower number of deaths and kills.
+Compared to other MOBAs, League of Legends games are usually lower scoring in kills and deaths as the momentum swings are more drastic, which is a reason why we see a lower number of deaths and kills.

 * **`assists`** - Assists also follow the same right skewed distribution as previous kills and deaths.
-We the median number of deaths to be around 6.
+The median number of deaths to be around 6.

 * **`kill/death/assist ratio`** - Kill death assist (**KDA**) ratio is a metric that can be used to determine a players performance during the game.
 Since this is a ratio, A higher KDA means that you were able to get a lot of kills and assists while maintaining a lower number of deaths.
 A low KDA means the opposite, where you have a higher number of deaths and a lower number of kills and assists.
 Having a low or high KDA doesn't necessary mean that you are a good or bad player.
 The goal of the game is to take down the enemies main structure (Nexus) and it can take only 1 fight to do so.
 Also, depending on the role that you play, your KDA can be drastically different.
 ADC and Middle champions will generally have a higher KDA since their role involves attacking enemy players.
 Support and top lane tanks usually have a lower KDA since their role is to assist the team rather than get kills and are okay with having more deaths.
 In this histogram we see that we are heavily right skewed as these are professionals that play at the highest levels and do not make many mistakes since the stakes are high.

 * **`creep score`** - Creep score (**CS**) is slightly left skewed with a large number of players having <100 CS.
 Creep or minions are neutral enemies and are the main way of getting gold and experience to level up your champion.
 In terms of the game, 3 positions focus on killing creep which are Top Middle and, the ADC.
 The support and jungle champions are more focused on building advantages in lane and positioning around the map.

-* **`cs/min`** - Creep score per minute is has the same left skew distribution as creep score.
+* **`cs/min`** - Creep score per minute is having the same left skew distribution as creep score.
 The average cs/min is 6.0 with 50% of the players having a cs/min higher than the average at 7.1 cs/min

 * **`gold`** - Gold is slightly right skewed.
 Gold is measured in thousands where the average gold earned per player is 11.5k.